angular/material-start/README.md

 Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
-The responsive layout reveals the **menu** button that can be used to hide the user list.
-And the **share** button can be used to show the Share bottom sheet view.
+The responsive layout reveals the **menu** button that can be used to hide the user list and a **share** button that can be used to show the Share bottom sheet view.

 This Starter app demonstrates how: